 Plus setting the alignment as “Justify” and updating the font to “Bold”.

 Which brings me to the next section for a Style: Font.
 Microsoft Word includes a large number of fonts, as well as Italic, Bold, and Underline options.
 You are probably used to using the bold option to emphasize a word in a document, or using the Italic option for titles of other works such as books or films.
-But you can also specify the font and it’s options using the Font Dialogue Box while creating a style.
+But you can also specify the font and its options using the Font Dialogue Box while creating a style.

-While this might not seem remarkable for body text, where you probably aren’t going to want to use any special options other than picking your body font and size, however it’s extremely useful when designing styles for headings, subheadings, and special formats such as captions, footnotes, long quotes, etc.
+While this might not seem remarkable for body text, where you probably aren’t going to want to use any special options other than picking your body font and size, however, it’s extremely useful when designing styles for headings, subheadings, and special formats such as captions, footnotes, long quotes, etc.

 Here you can also see the advantage of using styles – you can simply type your paper, and set the normal paragraphs with the “Article Text” style (or whatever you’ve named the style) and to update a quote you simply highlight it and click the “Long Quote” style in the Style list.
 Headings and subheadings styles can be created and applied just as easily.
 If you have several heading and subheading styles, they will be consistent if you use Styles for formatting.
-It’s also possible to choose your style, then type what you need, and it will be formatted according to the style.
+It’s also possible to choose your style first, then type what you need, and it will be formatted according to the style.

 Try creating and using styles in Word.
 They save time because it’s no longer necessary to format every paragraph separately.
 Styles will make your formatting consistent.
 For example, in the Long Quote Style above the indents are set at .7.
-If you didn’t use a style, and you formatted the long quotes as you went, in a 30 or 40 page paper, you might have some quotes indented at .5, some at .7 and some at 1.0.
+If you didn’t use a style, and you formatted the long quotes as you went, in a 30 or 40-page paper, you might have some quotes indented at .5, some at .7 and some at 1.0.
 But if you use the Long Quote Style for each quote – they will all be exactly the same.
 And if you need to change or update the formatting, all you need do is modify the style – and the change will occur throughout your document (as long as “Automatically Update” is checked.)